Tenant Application Information

-SECURITY DEPOSIT: The security deposit amount varies from property to property and must be paid at the time of lease signing.
-The amount of the required Security Deposit is listed on the online rental listing.
+SECURITY DEPOSIT: The security deposit amount varies from property to property; the amount of the required deposit is listed on the online rental listing.

 MOVE-IN FUNDS: Move-in funds typically consist of Security Deposits, the first full month’s rent or any prorated portion of a partial month, unless otherwise agreed.
 Payment in full must be made at lease signing in the form of a Cashier’s Check or Money Order, unless otherwise agreed.